Young Front: Aims and objectives

-The aims of the Young Front are: the union and education of young people on the basis of the Belarusian national idea, Christian-democratic principles, a civil society built on the foundations of democracy and free markets, and the development of a spiritually and physically strong generation.
+The guiding principles of the Young Front are the union and education of young people on the basis of the Belarusian national identity, Christian-democratic principles, a civil society built on the foundations of democracy and free markets, and the development of a spiritually and physically strong generation.

-The main objectives of the Young Front are: the realizing of social and creative initiative among young people, mass and agitation activity in order to revive Belarusian schools, culture, language and forming young peoples' responsibility for their Motherland's fate.
+The main objectives of the Young Front are the realizing of social and creative initiatives among young people, mass and agitation activity in order to revive Belarusian schools, culture, language, and forming young peoples' responsibility for the future of Belarus.